sirawittoolpeng/OpenCLExample/README.md

 # OpenCLExample
-dumb ass rep for learning OpenCL for me
+Repo for learning OpenCL's custom kernel which actually worked for my company's PC

 # Building and Compiling